 At that time the Board determined that a new approach was needed to revitalize TCO once again for the 2017-18 season

-- New performance model created with paid, emerging, young professional soloists independently administered by TCO,
+- Created a new performance model with paid, emerging, young professional soloists, independently administered by TCO

 - Developed a new relationship with the Miles Nadal Centre and moved our performances to the Al Green theatre which offers modern equipment to enhance our staging and a much better audience experience

-Building on that success, this season we decided to independently administer our chorus program, terminate our historical relationship with the TDSB and move boldly forward with a new vision under an expanded board with new vitality and commitment.
+Building on that success, in 2018-19 we decided to independently administer our chorus program, terminate our historical relationship with the TDSB and move boldly forward with a new vision under an expanded board with new vitality and commitment.
+This year 2019-20 we are exapnding our horizons further by performing at the Harbourfront Fleck Dance Theatre in addition to the Al Green theatre, to give more of you a chance to experience our productions.

 Each year the Toronto City Opera presents at least two fully staged operas.
 Our early career professional soloists are selected after open auditions, but our amateur non-auditioned community chorus remains open to all.